Hamilton cycles in random geometric graphs: Closing remarks and open questions

-It is obvious that the bound on connectivity in the $k$-nearest neighbour model can be improved, but the key question is ``should it be two?''
-We make the following natural conjecture:
+It is obvious that the bound on connectivity in the $k$-nearest neighbor model can be improved, but the key question is ``should it be two?''
+We make the following natural conjecture: \begin{conjecture*} Suppose that $k=k(n)$ such that the $k$-nearest neighbor graph $G=G(k,n)$ is a $2$-connected whp.
+Then, whp, $G$ has a Hamilton cycle. \end{conjecture*}